-Petrolympic manages its capital to ensure that funds are available or are scheduled to be raised to provide adequate funds to carry out the Company's defined exploration programs and to meet its ongoing administrative costs.
-The Company considers its capital to be equity, comprising share capital, reserves and deficit, which at December 31, 2015, totaled equity of \$887,885 (December 31, 2014 - \$462,675).
+The Company manages its capital to ensure that funds are available or are scheduled to be raised to provide adequate funds to carry out the Company's defined exploration programs and to meet its ongoing administrative costs.
+The Company considers its capital to be equity, which comprises share capital, units to be issued, reserves and deficit, which at December 31, 2016, totaled \$5,243 (December 31, 2015 - \$887,885).

-This is accomplished by the Board of Directors' review and acceptance of exploration budgets that are achievable with existing resources and the timely matching and release of the next stage of expenditures with financial resources from private placements or other fund raisings.
+This is achieved by the Board of Directors' review and acceptance of exploration budgets that are achievable within existing resources and the timely matching and release of the next stage of expenditures with the resources made available from private placements or other fund raisings.

-The Company is not subject to any material externally imposed capital requirements or covenants other than the obligation to incur eligible expenditures with respect to the flow-through shares issued and Policy 2.5 of the Exchange which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-As of December 31, 2015, the Company believes it is compliant with Policy 2.5.
+The Company is not subject to any material externally imposed capital requirements or covenants other than Policy 2.5 of the TSXV Venture Exchange ("TSXV") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
+As of December 31, 2016, the Company is not compliant with Policy 2.5.